gabbypaola/DATA622/HW 1/HW1.md

 7. Based on the data you have, think which two machine learning algorithms presented so far could be used to analyze the data

 **Deliverable**
-1. Essay (minimum 500 word document)
+1. Essay (minimum 500 word document).
 Write a short essay explaining your selection of algorithms and how they relate to the data and what you are trying to do
-2. Exploratory Analysis using R or Python (submit code + errors + analysis as notebook or copy/paste to document) Explore how to analyze and predict an outcome based on the data available.
+2. Exploratory Analysis using R or Python (submit code + errors + analysis as notebook or copy/paste to document).
+Explore how to analyze and predict an outcome based on the data available.
 This will be an exploratory exercise, so feel free to show errors and warnings that raise during the analysis.
 Test the code with both datasets selected and compare the results.

 **Answer questions such as:**
 1. Are the columns of your data correlated?